Cash Flow Loans: A Guide for Small Businesses

 Processing Time Varies by lender Varies by lender

-The biggest difference between cash flow and asset-based loans is what the lender focuses on when reviewing your application (cash flow versus assets that will be used as collateral).
+The biggest difference between cash flow loans and asset-based loans is the lender’s focus when reviewing your application (cash flow versus assets that will be used as collateral).

 For both types of financing, you typically don’t have to worry about meeting the definition of a small business the way you would with an SBA loan.
 Lenders can create their own eligibility criteria rather than adhering to SBA requirements.